 Inside the Decoder

 Now that we’ve gotten our signal into the engine, we have to decide how we want to interpret it.
 As shown on the right, the headset’s conductive sensor collects electrical signals from outside of our frontal lobe.
-Because we’re working with a non-invasive device, the fidelity of our signal is limited to stable, large-scale patterns of activity.
+Because we’re working with a non-invasive device, the fidelity of our signal is limited to large-scale patterns of activity rather than transient changes.

 One such EEG pattern is the index of engagement, which describes a user’s level of focus.
 Researchers at NASA quantified the index of engagement by the formula β / (α + θ), for which beta, alpha, and theta describe discrete wave frequency bands.

-HOW CAN WE INDUCE CERTAIN COGNITIVE STATES THROUGH COMBAT?
+HOW CAN WE LEVERAGE CERTAIN COGNITIVE STATES DURING COMBAT?

 Theory of Flow